netme/tornado-management-command/article.rst

 Each command should be inherited from the class `BaseCommand` and override at least the `call` method.
-To help the user understand what the command is doing, it should be a good practice to fill the `description` attribute with some general information.
-Let's look on the code of a `hello_world` command:
+The `description` attribute should store the in-line help.
+Let's look on the code of a simple `hello_world` command:

 ::